Meeco/docs/guides/credentials/issue-credentials.md

 # Issue Credentials

-Issue credential is the first operation in the lifecycle of a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/#lifecycle-details).
+Issue a credential is the first operation in the lifecycle of a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/#lifecycle-details).
 It assists the Issuer in creating the credential so it can be delivered to the subject of the credential.

 The supported modes are:
 * Generating credential – generates an (unsigned) credential that requires signing.